simonpo/workshops/PreReqs/bot-requirements.md

 # Developing a Bot on your Windows PC or Mac
-Developing a bot on your Windows PC or Mac allows you easily create, debug and deploy the code required to run a Bot to the Azure service.
+Developing a bot on your Windows PC or Mac allows you easily create, debug and deploy the code required to run a Bot on the Azure service.
 You'll need to install the following software in order to complete the workshop later in this session.

 * [Visual Studio Code](https://code.visualstudio.com/Download)
 * [Node.js](https://nodejs.org/en/download/)